-Understanding the effect of COVID-19 on emerging market sovereigns is critical given the sheer size of the economic and human toll that the pandemic has taken and continues to take for the time being.
-In light of this, the present paper analyses the sovereign CDS spreads of thirty emerging markets with a heterogenous factor model.
-Specifically, we analyze both the peak COVID-19 period of March 2020 as well as the pandemic episode between February to June 2020 more broadly.
+Understanding the effect of COVID-19 on emerging market sovereigns is critical given previous debt crises and the enormous pressure that the pandemic puts on sovereign finances.
+In light of this, this paper analyses the drivers of sovereign CDS spreads of thirty emerging market sovereigns.
 Our main findings can be summarized in five points:

-First, a model that uses global and heterogenous reginal factors to model CDS spread changes traces the realized sovereign CDS spread changes well for the period before the begin of the pandemic.
-This observation suggests that emerging market CDS spreads are driven largely by global/regional factors in risk-on environments.
+First, a model that uses global/regional factors to model spread changes traces the realized spread changes well for the period before the pandemic.
+This observation suggests that emerging market spreads are driven largely by global/regional factors in risk-on environments.

-Second, the relationship between actual CDS spread changes and changes predicted by the factor model breaks down during the pandemic.
-This suggests that CDS spread determinants are of time-varying nature and that investors weigh country-specific factors more heavily in their decision-making process in risk-off environments.
+Second, the relationship between actual spread changes and their changes predicted by the factor model breaks down during the pandemic.
+This suggests that spread determinants are of time-varying nature and that investors weigh country-specific factors more heavily in their decision-making process in risk-off environments.

-Third, actual CDS spread changes experience the biggest deviations from model-implied values in March 2020, suggesting that uncertainties around the ramifications of COVID-19 vary across the pandemic episode and were highest at the peak of the first wave.
+Third, actual spread changes experience the biggest deviations from model-implied values in March 2020, suggesting that uncertainties around ramifications of the pandemic were highest at the peak of the first wave.

-Fourth, peak COVID-19 CDS spreads were primarily driven by traditional country-specific factors of sovereign solvency such as fiscal space and oil income dependence rather than by country-specific epidemiological policies and dynamics.
+Fourth, spreads at peak COVID-19 (March 2020) were primarily driven by traditional country-specific factors of sovereign solvency such as fiscal space and oil income dependence rather than epidemiological policies and dynamics.
 This suggests, maybe surprisingly, that the severity of the pandemic in terms of mortalities in a specific country didn’t influence investors’ behavior much, at least not during peak COVID-19.

-Fifth, over the entire pandemic period, however, the growth in total mortality rate is significantly positively associated with CDS spread changes after taking the economic ramifications of lockdowns and the oil price decline into account.
-This suggests two things: Either investors early on anticipated a continuation of lockdowns for a prolonged period or they expected negative longer-term productivity effects of the pandemic because of falls in human capital stocks.
+Fifth, over the entire pandemic period, however, the growth in the cumulative mortality rate is significantly positively associated with CDS spread changes after taking the economic ramifications of lockdowns and the oil price decline into account.
+This suggests that investors either feared a near-term intensification of lockdowns or a longer-term continuation of lockdowns, and possibly a slower GDP growth recovery.

 Appendix